Citation, DOI & article data

 As they represent normal growth of a growth plate in an abnormal direction, they often stop growing with the rest of the skeleton 3.

-If malignant transformation occurs ( ≈ 1% in solitary osteochondromas and ≈ 5-25% with diaphyseal aclasis) then the resultant chondrosarcoma is usually of low grade (67-85% of cases), and surgery is usually curative (70-90%) 3,5.
-Limb sparing wide local excision usually suffices.
+If malignant transformation occurs (~1% in solitary osteochondromas and ~5-25% with hereditary multiple exostoses) then the resultant chondrosarcoma is usually of low grade (67-85% of cases), and surgery is usually curative (70-90%) 3,5.
+Limb-sparing wide local excision usually suffices.
 The features associated with sarcomatous transformation can be remembered by the mnemonic GLAD PAST 1:

 Local recurrence is seen in both benign and malignant lesions, due to spillage of cartilage cells into the resection bed.
 Rates are estimated at 2% and up to 15% respectively 3.

 hands: bizarre parosteal osteochondromatous proliferation (BPOP): arises from the bone cortex and lacks medullary continuity